 Parameters

-@qb_name: the query block on which the hint is to be applied.
-This parameter is optional.
+@qb_name: Optional.
+Specifies the query block to which the hint applies.

 Examples